RaulDiodiu/rap-handson-travel-docs/part4/README.md

 association _<assoc_name> { create (features : instance); }
 ```
 - Field Control:
-  `BookingFee`: if the status of the travel instance is accepted make the field read-only.
+  `BookingFee`: if the status of the travel instance is accepted make the field readonly.

 2. Additional settings for all entities.